Emmotes/ic_spoilers/docs/melf.md

     "id": 2704,
     "flavour_text": "",
     "description": {
-        "desc": "Melf takes note of the most represented non-Support Role among the other Champions in the formation.
-His Custom Support Spell is increased by $(amount)% for each Champion that has that Role in the formation.
-In the event of a tie, Champions with all of the tied Roles are counted.
-Melf himself also gains the most represented Role(s).", "post": {
+        "desc": "Melf counts the most represented non-Support Role among the other Champions in the formation.
+Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that role and Melf gains the Role.
+If tied, all tied Roles count.", "post": {
             "conditions": [
                 {